-- ON/OFF: to turn the meter on and off. - ZERO/CFM: this is a bi-functional key.
-Just press to zero the meter prior to measurement, or confirm edited values.
-In calibration mode press to confirm factory calibration restore. - READ/>/TIMER: this is a multi-functional key.
+- ON/OFF: to turn the meter on and off. - ZERO/CFM: to zero the meter prior to measurement, to confirm edited values or to confirm factory calibration restore. - READ/>/TIMER: this is a multi-functional key.
 In measurement mode, press to make a measurement, or press and hold for three seconds to start a pre-programmed countdown prior to measurement.
 In GLP mode press to view the next screen. - CAL CHECK: this is a bi-functional key.
 Just press to perform the validation of the meter, or press and hold for three seconds to enter calibration mode. - GLP/A: this is a bi-functional key.
 Just press to enter GLP mode.
 In calibration mode press to edit the date and time.